Basilika: Background

-Structure of the Basilika
+Structure

 The sixty books of the Basilika have had a profound impact on the scholarship of the Byzantine Empire because they preserved many legal documents.
 Within the sixty books of law, in addition to the preservation of Justinian's Codex, new legal customs were also included which had evolved in the centuries.
-It also included works of law initiated by Basil I, including the Prochiron (a handbook of civil laws and customs which excluded those no longer in use) and the Epanagoge (an expanded Prochiron which included an introduction and summary) as well as numerous decrees of the Iconoclast Emperors.
+It also included works of law initiated by Basil I, including the Procheiron (a handbook of civil laws and customs which excluded those no longer in use) and the Epanagoge (an expanded Procheiron which included an introduction and summary) as well as numerous decrees of the Iconoclast Emperors.
 However, the Code still followed the tradition of the Corpus Juris, beginning with ecclesiastical law, sources of law, procedure, private law, administrative law, and criminal law.

-It greatly differed however in its use of commentaries (scholia), which were pieces of juristic works from the sixth and seventh centuries as well as the twelfth and thirteenth centuries.
+It greatly differed however in its use of commentaries (scholia), which were pieces of juristic works from the sixth and seventh centuries, from Baphius among others in the tenth or eleventh centuries, as well as from the twelfth and thirteenth centuries.
 Previously, Justinian I had outlawed commentary on his set of laws, making the scholia on the Basilika unique.
 The actual format of the books themselves vary greatly.
 Some are represented in one manuscript, which may or may not contain scholia or full parts of other juristic works which have been mentioned.
 Likewise, some books have been lost entirely.

-Implications of the Basilika
+Legacy

 Unlike Justinian's Codex which continued to have an impact in the West as the continuation of Roman Law, the Basilikas influence was limited to the Eastern Empire.
 This included having a lasting impact on Greece's modern law code.
 Following the Greek War of Independence against Turkey in 1821, the Basilika was adopted until the introduction of the present Civil Code of Greece.
 This long continuation of Roman influenced Byzantine law presents a stark contrast to the legal system of the West.